SophieDeBenedetto/learn-write/README.md

 To turn off error message output to termina, use `learn-lint <directory name> quiet` or `learn-lint quiet` from within directory you want to lint.

+Successes and failures will be printed out to your terminal (in color) :)

 ## License